 The CVT104 is no different, and it’s worth checking out if you’re in the market for a 10” sub.

-When it comes to professional car audio, no name is as synonymous with excellence as JL Audio.
+When it comes to professional car audio, no name is as synonymous with excellence and great sound as JL Audio.
 JL Audio is known for producing some of the best sounding, most responsive and well-tuned subwoofers on the market, and the 13TW5V2 is no different.

 The first thing you’re likely to notice about this sub is its unique size.
 At 13.5”, this speaker blends the block shaking boom of a 15” with the responsiveness of a smaller subwoofer.
 It’s also incredibly thin, with a mounting depth of only 2.5”, which makes this one of the most compelling choices for challenging installations.